syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/MultiColumnTreeView-Features.md

 ## Auto Size for columns

-MultiColumnTreeView has the support for calculating the width of the Nodes and subitems by calculating the width of Text and images in it and assigns the largest node width to its column.
+MultiColumnTreeView has the support for calculating the width of the Nodes and SubItems by calculating the width of Text and images in it and assigns the largest node width to its column.

 It can be done by using the property `AutoSizeMode`, it has two options None and AllCellsExceptHeader.